Skip to main content

 Using self-signed certificates without pinning.
 Self-signed certificates are fine for development but require certificate pinning in production to prevent MITM attacks.

 Not rotating certificates before expiry.
-A certificate expiry takes your entire fleet offline.
-Set up automated renewal with 30-day lead time.
+An expired certificate takes your entire fleet offline.
+Set up automated renewal with a 30-day lead time.

 Storing private keys in firmware images.
 The private key should be generated on the charger and never leave it.
 Use a CSR-based enrollment flow.